-Recently, a cousin texted me, asking questions about the original Peloton cycle versus the Bike Plus.
-He and his wife were thinking about getting the Peloton but they weren’t sure which one to buy.
+A few months ago I covered the top of the original Peloton cycle versus the Bike Plus.
+That was when a cousin had texted with questions.
+Why?
+Because he and his wife were thinking about getting the Peloton but they weren’t sure which one to buy.

 Interestingly, my husband and I have been talking about getting a second Peloton bike.
 And even though we’ve owned our original bike since 2016, we’ve been on the fence about whether to get a second Bike or go with the new Bike Plus–also know with the plus sign (+) after the name.